sjackman/uniqtag-paper/UniqTag-supp.md

 ```

 # Listing S2.
 Calculate the number of common identifiers
-This *Makefile* script calculates number of common identifiers between older builds of the Ensembl human genome and the current build 75 for gene ID (ENSG), protein ID (ENSP), identical peptide sequence and UniqTag for different values of k.
+This [Makefile](data/Makefile) script calculates the data used to plot the above figures.
 ```makefile
 # The supplementary material for the UniqTag paper
 # UniqTag: Content-derived unique and stable identifiers for gene annotation